 - Will your spouse have other sources of retirement income after you die?

-Nearly half of recent retirees who have an eligible spouse chose to lower the survivor pension to below the default of 60%.
-About 15% opted for a survivor pension level higher than the default.
-We recommend consulting a financial advisor to help you decide.
+Approximately 40% of recent retirees with an eligible spouse chose to lower the survivor pension to below the default of 60%.
+About 15% opted for a survivor pension option higher than the default.
+When considering your options, we recommend consulting a financial advisor to help you decide.

-If you choose to lower your survivor pension below 60%, we'll need a waiver signed by you and your spouse before we make your first pension payment.
+If you choose to lower your survivor pension to 50% or 55%, we'll need a waiver signed by you and your spouse before we make your first pension payment.

 Your pension will be reduced to provide for a survivor pension higher than 50%.
-You can change it from the default of 60% up to 75%.
-Once we make your first pension payment, the reduction to your pension is permanent, even if your spouse dies before you or if you separate or divorce.
+Once we make your first pension payment, the reduction to your pension is permanent and irrevocable, even if your spouse dies before you or if you later separate or divorce.

 10-year pension guarantee